markcoppock/notes/images-on-the-web.md

 - if the image is *only* for sighted users, use `alt=""`
 - not the same as the `title` attribute
 - not the same as the caption
 - NOT be redundant.
-Ex.:
+Ex.: saying the same thing as the image caption
 - NOT use the phrases “image of.. “, “graphic of…”
 - not add additional information, beyond the content of the image